navdeepsb/beingfoodie/static/js/backend/README.md

 ### APIs available

-All of the APIs below return a "thenable" promise.
+All of the APIs below return a "thenable" promise and most of them rely on user info from the current session (REST implementation)

 __User operations:__